 Miyake-san, a Hiroshima survivor, did not have any formal training in fashion design.
 Like Rei Kawakubo in Comme des Garcons, his works took the Parisian runway by storm because they were vastly different from the Western aesthetics.
 Back in the 80s, while Alaia and Mugler set the trends with their clingy bodycons and power dressings (big shoulders, tiny waist), Issey Miyake’s direction played with the idea of space, much like the Japanese kimono but not necessarily its silhouette per se.
 Words that are best used to describe his works are billowy and gravity-defying.
 Even though they are as structured as Cristobal Balenciaga’s bubble coats, Issey Miyake’s creations appear so much lighter next to Balenciaga’s.

 Issey miyake was an expert manipulator of exaggerated shapes.
-While the West was obsessed with the rise of hypersexuality brought about by feminism, Miyake-san focused on creating works of wearable art.
-He saw clothes as more than a form of coverage that accentuates the female body championed by the Western standard of beauty (aka tits and ass), they were art pieces that changed according to the shapes and sizes of individual wearers.
+While the West was obsessed with the rise of hypersexuality and female sexual empowerment, Miyake-san focused on creating works of wearable art.
+He saw clothes as more than a form of coverage that accentuates the female body championed by the Western standard of beauty (curvy, prominent breasts and derrière), they were art pieces that changed according to the shapes and sizes of individual wearers.
 In many ways they were more of a liberation – that the feminist hypersexual norm of beauty the Western fashion advocated – than the typical Parisian designers, as can be seen by comparing Miyake-san’s coat next to Alaia’s figure-hugging romper.
 This happens to be a common theme among the other Japanese designers.
 Their garments mould their shapes according to the wearers, whereas the Western designs require the wearer to mould their bodies according to the garments.
 How many of us strive to lose pounds on the treadmill just to fit into a skin tight dress?

 Issey Miyake had always chosen the legendary Irving Penn to capture his works.
 The relationship began in 1983 when the photographer first shot Miyake-san’s clothes in 1983 for American Vogue.
 Since then Miyake-san had always trusted the photographer to document and interpret his works according to his whim, never once being in the same room with Irving Penn himself.
 “I did not want to interfere with his freedom,” Miyake explained when asked why.
 “I wanted to see what he would do!”